stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 and now Merwin was gone.
 Something was creeping and creeping and waiting to be seen and felt and heard.
 Nahum would go soon, and he wanted Ammi to look after his wife and Zenas if they survived him.
-It must all be a judgment of some sort; though he could not fancy what for, since he had always walked uprightly in the Lord&rsquo;s ways so far as he knew.
+It must all be a judgment of some sort; though he could not fancy what for, since he had always walked uprightly in the Lord's ways so far as he knew.

   For over two weeks Ammi saw nothing of Nahum; and then, worried about what might have happened, he overcame his fears and paid the Gardner place a visit.
 There was no smoke from the great chimney, and for a moment the visitor was apprehensive of the worst.
-The aspect of the whole farm was shocking&mdash;greyish withered grass and leaves on the ground, vines falling in brittle wreckage from archaic walls and gables, and great bare trees clawing up at the grey November sky with a studied malevolence which Ammi could not but feel had come from some subtle change in the tilt of the branches.
+The aspect of the whole farm was shocking--greyish withered grass and leaves on the ground, vines falling in brittle wreckage from archaic walls and gables, and great bare trees clawing up at the grey November sky with a studied malevolence which Ammi could not but feel had come from some subtle change in the tilt of the branches.
 But Nahum was alive, after all.
 He was